 Find a Niche

 We agree that financial planning is fascinating and complex, but our prospects see it as a problem to solve.
 It’s up to you to engage their imagination and help them feel unique.
-The key is to tell your story, embrace a specialty and be the most memorable advisor within that niche.
-It may be challenging to put an exciting spin on financial planning, just be grateful that you aren’t an accountant.
+The key is to tell your story, embrace a specialty, and be the most memorable advisor within that niche.
+It may be challenging to put an exciting spin on financial planning—just be grateful you aren’t an accountant.

-If you want to boost your marketing success, click here to learn more about my Monthly Marketing Package and stay in touch by signing up for my weekly marketing newsletter.
-If you have any questions about how I can help you boost your online marketing, schedule a phone call with me here!
+If you want to boost your marketing success, click here to learn about our Total Marketing Package.
+If you have any questions about how we can help you boost your online marketing, schedule a phone call with one of our marketing strategists here!